lucadv91/RPiDht22CSharpUtilities/README.md

  - WiringPi
  - gcc
  - SQLite3
+ - locale must be set to en_US (otherwise sqlite-net would not compile in my case)

 To build you have to first create a suitable .config file in the root directory of the project.
 Then just execute ./build.sh and ./run.sh .